-Noah is usually shown as old, with a white beard, thus marking him out as wise.
+Noah is usually shown as old, with a white beard, suggesting he was wise.

-The Flood was likened to Christian baptism by the early Church, and a ship became the established symbol of the Church itself.
+The Flood was likened to Christian baptism by the early Church, and a ship became a common symbol of the Church itself.

-Accounts of a great flood occur in the folk-history of peoples throughout the world.
+Accounts of a great flood occur in the folk-history of peoples all over the world.

 Painters of the Ark often ignore the structural details given in Genesis.
 In early Christian painting in the Roman catacombs the ark appears as a simple coffin-shaped box; in medieval art, a kind of floating house; and in the Renaissance as a boat modelled on contemporary ships.

-A favorite scene in paintings of the Ark shows the wicked fleeing from the rising waters.
+A favorite scene shows the wicked fleeing from the rising waters.
 The ark floats amid the pouring rain.
 Animals stand on deck or sometimes peer through portholes.

-Paintings of the drunkenness of Noah are rare, because they show Noah in a poor light.
+Paintings of the drunkenness of Noah are rare: they show Noah in a poor light.

 Ham, the son who mocked his father Noah, was supposed to be the forefather of the Canaanites, enemies of the Hebrews.